Fisher Investments Review

 2. Self-directed investing

-1% may not sound like much, but that's $5,000/year on a $500,000 portfolio, not to mention the (much higher) cost of lost compound interest.
 If you are at all interested in managing your own money, it can be one of the highest ROI skills to learn.

-As for where to manage it, you can use either a free or paid portfolio tracker to get a good overview of your assets, returns and net worth.
+As for where to manage it, you can use either a free or paid portfolio tracker to get a good overview of your assets, returns, and net worth.

 For example, Empower's free Financial Dashboard can help you aggregate your net worth and easily manage all of your investments in one place: